josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

-# 🐳 See Our New Deterrence Capability
+# 🐳 See: Our New Deterrence Capability!
 **First created:** 2026-09-17 | **Last updated:** 2026-09-20
 *A wholly unserious British deterrence proposal for when ordinary burden-sharing has failed and America must instead assume custody of one (1) Tony Blair.*